MicrosoftLearning/dp-420-cosmos-db-dev/instructions/04-implement-data-operations-cs.md

     Keeping the types in their own file leaves **Program.cs** holding nothing but top-level statements, so you can append to the end of it without worrying about declaration order.

-    > [!IMPORTANT]
-    > Each task that follows replaces only the code **below the marker comment**.
+    > &#10071; Each task that follows replaces only the code **below the marker comment**.
 The lines above it, including your endpoint, stay put for the whole exercise.
 That way every run does only the work of the task you're on, instead of repeating everything before it.

 1. Run the project and confirm the output reads `Container ready.`: